 The RA selection process starts at the end of fall term and goes through the spring term.
 Keep your eye out for recruiting information posted in the halls, check out the jobs page, and talk to your RA or CD for more information.

 How can I get involved in events and activities in the Residence Halls?

 Talk to student staff and other hall residents to get the scoop on how to connect, or check out the online event calendar.
 You can also attend your hall government meetings or get involved in the Residence Hall Association and its weekly meetings.

 How do I find or apply for a job with UO Housing?

-University Housing Jobs are listed on our website.
+University Housing Jobs are listed on our jobs page.

 What events happen in the halls?